Police: 3 people shot at Walmart in eastern Arkansas

 “I’m scared,” said Kim Bery, an employee who answered the phone at an autoparts store across the street from the Walmart.

-Bery said she could see a lot of police presence at the Walmart and that Walmart employees appeared to have been evacuated into the parking lot.
+Bery said she could see a lot of police at the Walmart and that employees from the store appeared to have been evacuated into the parking lot.

 Authorities are working to secure the scene, police said.
+Forrest City is about 45 miles (70 kilometers) west of Memphis and about 85 miles (135 kilometers) east of Little Rock.

+It’s not the first time in recent months that a Walmart store has been the scene of a shooting.
+A man was injured in a shooting at a Walmart in Hickory Hill, Tennessee, earlier this month and a gunman killed 22 people at a Walmart in El Paso, Texas, on Aug.
+3.

+The retailer came under criticism for having insufficient security at the El Paso store on that day has since quietly expanded security at all its stores in that city to include an armed off-duty police officer and a security guard.

 Sign up for Daily Newsletters